Tantus Ringo review: huge butt plug used vaginally

 However, when I apply vibration or clitoral stimulation, any hope of a great orgasm is trampled when I clench.
-Clenching, a key part to orgasms, sucks the Ringo deeper into my vagina.
+Clenching, a crucial part to orgasms, sucks the Ringo deeper into my vagina.
 And if I’m towards the end of my cycle, this pokes my cervix.

 Why the Tantus Ringo excels as a butt plug, but fails as a pussy plug

 For one, it’s a very tapered and traditional cone shape.
-The long taper is great for slowly working up to the max girth during anal use.
+The long taper is excellent for slowly working up to the max girth during anal use.
 Because a rectum can take the length with no problem, it’s not a hindrance.

 A vagina, meanwhile, is a finite length, and the way the pointy tip is centered directs straight toward my cervix.
 At best, I can aim behind my cervix to get it out of the way, but it doesn’t serve as what I was hoping for: a hands-free, stationary object to clench around, at any time of the month.

 I can use this anal toy vaginally, but that doesn’t mean I should.
-In this case, it’s not an arbitrary division; the design for the ideal butt plug isn’t ideal for a pussy plug.
+In this case, it’s not an arbitrary division; the design for the ideal butt plug isn’t suitable for a pussy plug.

 What would I recommend for a big vaginal plug?

-From my experience with plugs used vaginally, I’d say the following features are good for a pussy plug.
+From my experience with plugs used vaginally, I’d say the following features are useful for a pussy plug.
 I’ve included examples of different sizes up to 2″ wide, which is quite a bit bigger than pretty much any set of kegel balls you could find.
 I’ve bolded my top picks.